Session List

 Publications, Engagement & Impact

-ResBaz Drop-In Clinic (HackyHour)
+Resbaz Drop-In Clinic (Hackyhour)

 Open drop-in session to help with troubleshooting, getting help with installing session requirements, and any ResBaz questions.
 No registration required, just join via Zoom when the session starts.